-The Chicago Symphony Orchestra Association and Symphony Center Presents joins the world in mourning the death of jazz great McCoy Tyner.
+The Chicago Symphony Orchestra Association and Symphony Center Presents join the world in mourning the death of jazz great McCoy Tyner.
 Hailed universally as one of the genre’s most influential pianists, he died March 6 at his home in New Jersey.
 He was 81.

 Over his long career, Mr. Tyner appeared several times at Symphony Center, most recently in 2015 on the SCP Jazz series.
 Other concerts here came in 1995, 1998, 1999, 2002, 2006 and 2009, the latter on his 71st birthday, Dec.
 11.